jcortial-safran/BasicTools_paper/paper.md

 projectedTestField = operator.dot(testField)
 ```

-The morphed unstructured mesh containing the projected field is exported in xdmf format (see also \autoref{MeshMorphFieldProj}, right image):
+The morphed unstructured mesh containing the projected field is exported in xdmf format (see also \autoref{fig:MeshMorphFieldProj}, right image):
 ```python
 writer = XW.XdmfWriter()
 writer.SetXmlSizeLimit(0)